tohas1986/openbmc/poky/documentation/migration-guides/migration-4.0.rst

 Reproducible as standard
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Reproducibility is now considered as standard functionality, thus the
 ``reproducible`` class has been removed and its previous contents merged into the
-:ref:`ref-classes-base` class.
+:ref:`base <ref-classes-base>` class.
 If you have references in your configuration to
 ``reproducible`` in :term:`INHERIT`, :term:`USER_CLASSES` etc. then they should be
 removed.